 - Spread beets onto a sheet pan (line sheet pan with parchment paper for easier cleanup, if you like) and roast for about 30 to 40 minutes, turning once.
-Once beets are cooked, allow them to cool before using in salad (unless you prefer them warm).
+Once beets are cooked, allow them to cool before using in the salad (unless you prefer them warm).

-- Spread lettuce into a large bowl and stir in roasted beets, goat cheese, red onion, unsalted pumpkin seeds and sliced almonds.
+- Place lettuce into a large bowl and stir in roasted beets, goat cheese, red onion, unsalted pumpkin seeds and sliced almonds.
 Drizzle or toss with maple balsamic vinaigrette.
 Enjoy!

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.